-Synonymy. - The names Filicophyta, Filicopsida, Polypodiophyta, Pterophyta, and Pteropsida are partial synonyms, commonly applied to a paraphyletic group originating from the same ancestor as the clade /Monilophyta (see /Polypodiophyta in Electronic supplement).
+Synonymy. - The names Filicophyta, Filicopsida, Polypodiophyta, Pterophyta, and Pteropsida are partial synonyms, commonly applied to a paraphyletic group originating from the same ancestor as the clade /Monilophyta (see /Polypodiophyta below).
 See also Methods: Choice of names.

-Other comments. - In the context of phylogenetic hypotheses in which /Monilophyta and /Polypodiophyta are synonyms, it is our intent that precedence be given to /Monilophyta (see comments under /Polypodiophyta in the Electronic supplement).
+Other comments. - In the context of phylogenetic hypotheses in which /Monilophyta and /Polypodiophyta are synonyms, it is our intent that precedence be given to /Monilophyta (see comments below under /Polypodiophyta).